 Maybe you’re a renter who wants to start building something permanent (in the form of home equity that’s been growing at an astonishing rate).
 Or perhaps you already own a house and are ready to swap out your starter for your family’s forever place.

-Even with the economic changes of 2020, market factors show there’s no need to put your dreams on hold.
-In fact, the latest report from ShowingTime, a supplier of real estate showing management technology, found that winter homebuyers never hibernated, showing instead a 49.5-percent year-over-year traffic increase.
-Springtime buyer activity is expected to climb even higher.
+Even with last year’s economic changes, market factors show there’s no need to put your dreams on hold.
+In fact, reports from ShowingTime, a supplier of real estate showing management technology, found that winter homebuyers never hibernated.
+Springtime buyer activity has climbed even higher, showing an incredible 111.3-percent year-over-year traffic increase.

 In a market this hot, there are many advantages to buying now instead of later: